 2011 – Jonathan M. Korn and Andrew Hughes

 Jonathan M. Korn and Andrew Hughes received the award for their tireless advocacy on behalf of a young man who was the victim of child sexual abuse by his adoptive father.
 The young man filed his claims pro se, alleging that his foster father, a prominent pastor, sexually abused him, and others in authority were aware of the abuse and did not intercede.
 All of the claims except those against the estate of his foster father were dismissed; a default judgment was entered against the estate.
 The representation was originally supposed to be limited to an evidentiary hearing on a single issue.
-Upon meeting the client and receiving the file, Mr. Korn realized that his client's claims against the other defendants were improperly dismissed and recruited Andrew Hughes to work on the case.
-Mr. Korn and Mr. Hughes worked tirelessly to amend the complaint, revive the improperly dismissed claims, and prepare for litigation.
+Upon meeting the client and receiving the file, Jonathan realized that his client's claims against the other defendants were improperly dismissed and recruited Andrew Hughes to work on the case.
+Jonathan and Andrew worked tirelessly to amend the complaint, revive the improperly dismissed claims, and prepare for litigation.
 The pair dedicated hundreds of hours to this case to ensure that their client would achieve a favorable result.
 The defendants settled their claims with the young man, who plans on using the settlement to secure stable housing and to achieve his dream of attending college to help other victims of child abuse.

 2010 – Scott Coburn